-- 10.1 A student who has fulfilled the following conditions shall be deemed to have satisfied the attendance requirements for appearing in the end semester examinations of a particular course. - 10.2 Ideally every student is expected to attend all periods and earn 100% attendance.
-However, the student shall secure not less than 75% attendance course - wise taking into account the number of periods prescribed for that course in the curriculum.
+- 10.1 A student who has fulfilled the following conditions shall be deemed to have satisfied the attendance requirements for appearing in the end semester examinations. - 10.2 Ideally every student is expected to attend all periods and earn 100% attendance.
+However, the student shall secure not less than 75% of overall attendance taking into account the number of periods prescribed for each course in the curriculum.